adobeio/adobeio-documentation/sign/api_usage/enhancements_v6.md

           If-Match: CBJCHBCAABAA-mdO9PI7WFmHNkXFUIEYIOYGrnM3vVK_
 ```

 The response below indicates that we are trying to update an older version (_observe the ETag in the request_) of this resource.
-Along with this response body, the response header contains the response code 412(Precondition Failed).
+Along with this response body, the response header contains the HTTP status code 412(Precondition Failed).

 **Sample PUT Operation (ETag In Request Header)**